samuraya/online-exam-frontend/README.md

 6) please provide backend api url in dotenv file

 Backend API
-backend application is given in a separate repository "online-exam-backend"
+Application is given in a separate repository "online-exam-backend"